Autism Behavioral Studies

 According to the Centers for Disease Control, the number of individuals with autism has risen dramatically.
 Autism is now considered an urgent public health crisis, needing resources, funding and, most importantly, highly trained health professionals and therapists.
 Research has demonstrated that early, intensive intervention treatment services may greatly improve child development.
 Further, there is a significant need for adult services for individuals 21 years and older.
 As the rates of autism continue to climb and the field becomes more specialized, there is an increased demand for highly trained students who specifically focus on autism, especially in the use of evidence-based practices such Applied Behavior Analysis.

 Students majoring in Autism Behavioral Studies will benefit from a comprehensive program of study that includes a rigorous focus in Applied Behavior Analysis and behavioral techniques, biological issues in autism, navigating medical services, community-based advocacy, managing the population of individuals with autism, health policy in autism, coping with the stress of a child or family member with autism, coping methods for providers of autism services, long-term care, ancillary services and other related topics.
 This comprehensive approach is unique and is highly desirable for students interested in focusing specifically on autism services.
-The Autism Behavioral Studies program is housed in the Department of Health Services, aligning the program with the medical field and behavioral medicine.
-The Department of Health Services offers courses in allied and public health, epidemiology, and behavioral medicine.
 These students go on to work in the field of autism as behavior analysts, occupational and physical therapists, speech pathologists, behavioral medicine specialists, health and hospital administrators, health policy makers and advocates and therapists, as well as other areas of medicine and public health.